Journal or Book Title

 Works produced by employees of the U.S. Government as part of their official duties are not copyrighted within the U.S. The content of this document is not copyrighted.

 Crum, Michael R.; Morrow, Paula C.; Olsgard, Patricia; and Roke, Philip J., "Truck Driving Environments and Their Influence on Driver Fatigue and Crash Rates" (2001).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 18.